Actipro/WPF-Controls/Documentation/topics/views/animations/arrange-animation.md

 Gets or sets the move animation starting point for elements entering the panel.

-If this property is set to ``, then the starting point will not be animated.
-When non-null, the `X` and `Y` values determine the starting point using values relative to the panels bounds.
+- If this property is set to `null`, then the starting point will not be animated.
+- When non-`null`, the `X` and `Y` values determine the starting point using values relative to the panels bounds.

-If `X` and `Y` have a value of `-1`, then the starting point will be the top-left corner of the panel.
-If `X` and `Y` have a value of `0`, then the starting point will be the center of the panel.
-If `X` and `Y` have a value of `1`, then the starting point will be the bottom-right corner of the panel.
-If the values are greater than `1` or less than `-1`, then the starting point will be off screen by the relative difference.
+- If `X` and `Y` have a value of `-1`, then the starting point will be the top-left corner of the panel.
+- If `X` and `Y` have a value of `0`, then the starting point will be the center of the panel.
+- If `X` and `Y` have a value of `1`, then the starting point will be the bottom-right corner of the panel.
+- If the values are greater than `1` or less than `-1`, then the starting point will be off screen by the relative difference.

-If `X` or `Y` are set to `double.NaN`, then that value will not be animated.
-For example, this can be used to slide items in from the left by specifying a point of `1.2,NaN`.
+- If `X` or `Y` are set to `double.NaN`, then that value will not be animated.
+For example, this can be used to slide items in from the left by specifying a point of `"1.2,NaN"`.

-Finally, if `X` or `Y` are set to `double.PositiveInfinity` or `double.NegativeInfinity`, then that starting value will be determined randomly.
+- Finally, if `X` or `Y` are set to `double.PositiveInfinity` or `double.NegativeInfinity`, then that starting value will be determined randomly.

 </td>
 </tr>